IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/angular_events.md

 }
 ```

-However, in Angular there is an easier way to do that, you could bind to the `keyup.enter` pseudo-event.
+Surprisingly, in Angular, there is an even easier way to do that.
+You could bind to the `keyup.enter` pseudo-event.
 Using this approach, the event handler will be called only when the user presses Enter.

 ```html
 <input #messageInput (keyup.enter)="onInputKeyup(messageInput.value)">